megh-bari/Guess-The-Number-Game/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 Feel free to contribute, report issues, or suggest improvements.
 Enjoy the game!

+Replace `"megh-bari"` in the clone URL with your actual GitHub username.
+Make sure to create a `LICENSE` file in your repository with the appropriate license text if you haven't already, and include the correct file name if it's different from `"guess_the_number.c"`.

+This README provides a brief overview of your project, how to get started, and how to play the game.
+It also includes a section on the project's license and encourages contributions.
+You can further customize it to fit your specific project's needs.